Home

 Advantages of Centipede grass

-As already noted, Centipede grass is a low maintenance turfgrass.
-The slow growth rate means less mowing and the low fertility requirements mean less fertilizer.
 Centipede grass needs only 2 lbs nitrogen per 1000 sq. ft. per year.
-Due to the low fertility requirements, it will perform better in less fertile soils than other grass types.
+The low nutrient requirement means it will perform better in less fertile soils than many other grass types.

 Disadvantages